Chondromalacia patellae

-Chondromalacia patellae (CMP; from Greek (malakia) 'softening' and (chondros) 'cartilage' and Latin patella 'kneecap') is an inflammation of the underside of the kneecap and softening of the cartilage.
+Chondromalacia patellae (CMP) is an inflammation of the underside of the kneecap and softening of the cartilage.

 The cartilage under the kneecap is a natural shock absorber, and overuse, injury, and many other factors can cause increased deterioration and breakdown of the cartilage.
 The cartilage is no longer smooth and therefore movement and use is very painful.
 While it often affects young individuals engaged in active sports, it also afflicts older adults who overwork their knees.